Did you know that sunglasses, or at least sunglass lenses, regularly need to be replaced?

 The size and fit of the sunglasses is important.
 Bigger is definitely better if you spend a lot of time outdoors.
 Larger wrap-around eyewear is best if you regularly ski or spend many hours in the water, as this style blocks light from all directions.

-To find out whether it's still safe to wear your favorite shades, visit a San Gabriel and San Fernando Valleys eye doctor to determine whether your lenses still offer the right level of UV protection.
+To find out whether it's still safe to wear your favorite shades, visit a Fresno, Pismo Beach, and Southern California eye doctor to determine whether your lenses still offer the right level of UV protection.
 It’s also a good opportunity to discuss prescription sunwear.

-For more information about UV safety, or to get the perfect sunglasses tailored to your vision needs and lifestyle, contact Dr. Bock Low Vision in San Gabriel and San Fernando Valleys today!
+For more information about UV safety, or to get the perfect sunglasses tailored to your vision needs and lifestyle, contact Dr. Bock Low Vision in Fresno, Pismo Beach, and Southern California today!